 - If no offer to settle has been made, the Letter of Response can include an offer

-- Mediation, with a third party facilitating a resolution
+- Mediation with a third party facilitating a successful resolution.

-- Arbitration, where a third party decides how the dispute will be resolved
+- Arbitration, where a third party will decide how the dispute should be resolved.

-If a settlement cannot be reached, court proceedings will occur.
-You have a certain amount of time to decide whether you want to pursue court proceedings, but if this time exceeds six months, you must let the defendant know what you are doing.
+If a settlement cannot be decided on, the court proceedings will go ahead.
+You will be given a certain amount of time to determine whether you want to pursue court proceedings or not.
+If this time is more than six months, then you much let the defendant know what you are doing.